pschafran/purc/README.md

 ### Example 2 - PacBio ###
-In this dataset, four loci were amplified from 28 *Cystopteris*, 4 *Acystopteris* and 18 *Gymnocarpium* specimens.
-Because we didn't have enough barcoded primers available, we applied each barcode to one accession of each genus (so each barcode is applied to three different accessions).
+In this dataset, four loci were amplified from 28 *Cystopteris*, four *Acystopteris* and 18 *Gymnocarpium* specimens.
+To save on barcode expenses, we applied some barcodes more than once (e.g., we used the same barcode for a *Cystopteris* and an *Acystopteris* accession).
 For example, G_dry_7000, A_ten_4225 and C_mil_6761 were all labeled with BC03, but were assigned as different "groups" (A, B, C) in the map files (and the appropriate reference sequences for each group were added to the reference sequence file).
 In the configuration file we need to specify:
 ```
 Multiplex_per_barcode	= 1
 ```